On the Come Up (film): Production

 On February 4, 2019, Fox 2000 Pictures acquired the rights to adapt Angie Thomas's 2019 novel On the Come Up, with George Tillman Jr. set to direct.
 The film's producers include Thomas and Tillman, alongside Robert Teitel, Jay Marcus from State Street Pictures, and Marty Bowen, Isaac Klausner and John Fischer of Temple Hill Entertainment.
 On December 11, 2019, after Disney's acquisition of 21st Century Fox and closing of Fox 2000, Paramount Players acquired the film adaptation with Kay Oyegun hired to write the script and Tillman Jr. still attached to direct.
 On October 19, 2020, Wanuri Kahiu replaced Tillman Jr. as director of the film.
 On June 10, 2021, it was announced that Sanaa Lathan would make her directorial debut with the film, replacing Kahiu.
+On October 21, 2021, it was announced that newcomer Jamila C. Gray had been cast to play the lead role in the film.
 On November 8, 2021, Method Man, Mike Epps, and Da'Vine Joy Randolph were cast in the film.

 Music

 Release

-The film premiered on September 8 at the 2022 Toronto International Film Festival.
-It was also announced that the adaptation would be released on September 23, 2022, both in limited theaters and on the streaming service Paramount+.
+The film premiered at the 2022 Toronto International Film Festival on September 8, 2022.
+It was released on September 23, 2022, both in limited theaters and on the streaming service Paramount+.

 Reception

 The film has an approval rating of 74% based on 31 professional reviews on the review aggregator website Rotten Tomatoes, with an average rating of 6.2/10.
+Tomris Laffly of The A.V.
+Club rated the film a B−, calling it "an upbeat and vibrant coming-of-age movie."
+Beandrea July of The New York Times called the narrative arc "predictable" but concluded that "even with its flaws, the film, by bringing a character like Bri into the cadre of battle rap, is a welcome update to the male bravado types we're used to seeing dominate the mic."